An Adaptive Parallel Arc-Length Method: Acknowledgments

-The implementation of the APALM is evaluated using three benchmark problems.
+The implementation of the APALM is evaluated using three benchmark problems and an application example.
 The first problem involves the collapse of a composite shallow cylindrical shell.
-The second problem involves the collapse of a truncated conical rubber shell and the third example involves a bifurcation problem of a strip subject to an in-plane load.
+The second problem involves the collapse of a truncated conical rubber shell, and the third example involves the bifurcation problem of a strip subject to an in-plane load.
+Moreover, the method is applied to the modelling of a snapping metamaterial to investigate its performance on a larger-scale problem.
 In all examples, it can be observed that the APALM provides an accurate description of the reference solution, given a (sufficiently) coarse serial initialization of the curve.
-Through refinement, the APALM provides refinements (hence details in the solution) typically on sharp corners in the load-displacement diagrams.
+Through refinement, the APALM provides refinements (hence details in the solution), typically on sharp corners in the load-displacement diagrams.
 In addition, the bifurcation example also shows that the APALM is able to work within an exploration scheme for bifurcations.
-Lastly, all benchmark problems have been evaluated on their scalability within the parallel evaluation stage following the serial initialization.
-From these experiments, it can be concluded that the parallel processing time of the APALM decreases with the number of workers when the number of intervals from serial initialization is greater or equal to the number of workers, or in cases when there is strong adaptivity resulting from the APALM.
-Only the former provides a rule of thumb to select a number of workers since it is known \emph{a priori}.
-Furthermore, it can be seen that the parallel processing time scales well for a low number of workers, meaning that the method is already beneficial on desktop scale.
-In general, the parallelization of the APALM can be improved by using dynamic load balancing within OpenMP.\\
+In all benchmark problems, the ASPALM and APALM have been used to evaluate the parallelization of the schemes.
+The natural separation of the serial and parallel stages of the ASPALM reveals the scalability of the parallel correction with respect to the number of workers, showing that the parallel correction can take only a fraction of the total computational time for a larger number of workers.
+Furthermore, the comparison between the ASPALM and the APALM shows that the full parallelization of the APALM provides a more efficient scheme than the two-stage approach of the ASPALM, as expected.
+The benchmarks and example also show that the APALM provides a full solution curve -- including adaptive refinements -- in the same computational time needed to compute only the initialisation of the ASPALM.
+This reveals the potential of the APALM: it can provide detailed solution paths without significantly increasing the computational time. \RevTHREE{The coarser the initial step size, the more arc-length intervals are computed during the parallel corrections of the method until a sufficient; hence, the higher the computational merit of the method to reach a desired level of detail.
+Moreover,} the scaling analyses also show that the benefits of the APALM are already achieved with a small number of workers, e.g., 8 workers, making the APALM interesting on a desktop scale.
+For larger clusters, the APALM can be employed using dynamic load balancing within OpenMP.\\